 Where can I park?

-Free parking is available behind the Bus Station in Chapel Street (you can find directions here).
+Parking is available behind the Bus Station in Chapel Street (you can find directions here).
 From there, it's approximately a 2 minute walk to the building.

 What happens when I arrive?